 In my own excitement, I then said, "I didn't know this event was going to be like thi...,"

-People (some of the notables) came from within the walls it seemed to greet and hug, and kiss, and bow to (yes, bow), and shine on Dr. Hazel; and I am not kidding when I say that they behaved as if God (or some celebrated deity) had just arrived, encircling him as he were a living shrine.
+People (some of the notables) came from within the walls it seemed to greet and hug, and kiss, and bow (yes, bow), and shine on Dr. Hazel; and I am not kidding when I say that they behaved as if God (or some celebrated deity) had just arrived, encircling him as he were a living shrine.
 A hallowed spectacle to be sure.
+This was something unlike what celebrities enjoy.

-He's a gentleman first class.
-He excused himself to introduce me, and everyone shook hands with me as well, and some even hugged me to exchange pleasantries.
-Then returning their joys and attentions back to Dr. Hazel, their faces aglow like children poised for ice cream and cake, they all but smothered him.
-And a few referred to him simply as “Cliff.”
-Then more “Dr. Hazel” choruses rang, this time from the atrium above, faces beaming and people teeming.
+A gentleman first class, he excused himself to introduce me, and everyone shook hands with me as well, and some even hugged me to exchange pleasantries.
+Then returning their joys and attentions to Dr. Hazel, their faces aglow like children poised for ice cream and cake, they all but smothered him.
+And a few referred to him simply as "Cliff."
+Then more "Dr. Hazel" or "Bishop Hazel" choruses rang this time from the atrium above, faces beaming and people teeming.
 They flowed into the lobby in seconds it seemed, bright-eyed and bouncy.
 I thought we'd never make it to our room where we could share further discussion over a book he carried with him about the hidden years of the Knights Templar.
-But I had a suspicion that wouldn't mean anything anyway...everybody was trying to get at “Dr. Hazel.”
+But I had a suspicion that wouldn't mean anything anyway... everybody was trying to get at "Dr. Hazel."

 And speaking of thinking, by this time I probably did very little of that because my mind was blown.
 I mean, I knew he was Dr. Hazel, but I didn't know he was this "Dr. Hazel."
 And of course, from day one I'd always recognized and revered his special aura, his halo, but now it loomed larger, massive even.

-He then shared a few engaging stories about some of the others: I leaned in—just a little, listened—a lot, laughed—just a little, and learned—a lot.
+He then shared a few engaging stories about some of the others: I leaned in just a little, listened a lot, laughed just a little, and learned a whole lot.

 Brother Hazel returned, "Well, I wanna be dazzled too; I appreciate the gesture, and I'm highly honored; but no, I'll be fine, all is well.
 I'm looking forward to your address this afternoon."